-Parks Australia staff are part of the federal environment portfolio, in the Department of Agriculture, Water and the Environment.
+Parks Australia staff are part of the federal environment portfolio, in the Department of Climate Change, Energy, the Environment and Water.
 The Director of National Parks is a statutory officeholder, charged under the Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act) with helping to conserve Australia’s biodiversity and cultural heritage.

 You can find more information about Parks Australia in our publications.

 Sean Sullivan is a Deputy Secretary in the Department of Climate Change, Energy, Environment and Water (DCCEEW).
 He oversees Parks Australia and the Australian Antarctic Division (AAD).
 He is currently Director of National Parks.